dionisvl/my.laravel.blog/README.md

 }
 ```

-- for subscription functionality fill all .env params - MAIL_FROM_ADDRESS
+- fill all "MAIL_*" params in .env file for subscription functionality

 - Optional:
     fill some test orders: